Types of Diagnostic Techniques

 a.
 Direct examination of stool (stained or unstained)

 b.
-Placing stool sample in a preservative or "fixative", and then examining directly, or staining and examining.
+Placing the stool sample in a preservative or "fixative" and then examining it directly or staining and examining it.

 c.
 Concentration techniques.
-Although more widely used for recovery of helminth parasites, protozoan cysts may be recovered this way as well.
+Although more widely used to recover helminth parasites, protozoan cysts may also be recovered this way.

 2. Entero-Test